Where to stay in Switzerland in winter

 Belalp

 Belalp is part of the UNESCO Natural World Heritage “Jungfrau – Aletsch – Bietschorn”.
 You can enjoy the surroundings by winter or snowshoe hikes.
-For even wider views, take the chair lift to Schönbiel-Hohstock.
+For even wider views, take the chair lift to Hohstock.
 A ski area and toboggan run are available too.

 Bellwald

-You can enjoy the magnificent views over the wintry valley and the Alps of the Valais.
+The small town has a supermarket, holiday homes, and a couple of hotels.
+You’ll mainly stay here for the magnificent views over the wintry valley and the Alps of the Valais.
 There are many options for winter sports and snow fun.
 The long suspension bridge from Bellwald to Mühlebach is accessible in winter too.

 Fiescheralp

-Fiescheralp (2122 m / 6962 ft) is located on the sunny slopes of the Upper Rhone valley and below the Eggishorn.
+Fiescheralp (2122 m / 6962 ft) is located on the sunny slopes of the Upper Rhone Valley and below the Eggishorn.
 It’s east of the busier villages Bettmeralp and Riederalp.
 Fiescheralp is 50 minutes away from Brig.
 Take a train to Fiesch and then the cable car to Fiescheralp.

 The small, car-free settlement mainly consists of chalets with views over the Valais mountains.
 There are a few restaurants and hotels, plus a small shop.